Ultimate Success Today: Cover

 The cover art for the album depicts a mule.
 Calling himself a "horse girl", Casey spoke of his fascination with the animal - and its thematic relationship to the album - in an interview with The Line of Best Fit:

 When I was growing up, I worked at a summer camp with a corral of horses, [...]
 That was a dream come true for a kid growing up in the city to go to a summer camp in the country and ride horses and stuff.
 People are like, ‘Oh, you love horses?
 When's the last time you rode?’
 The last time I rode was the day that camp closed and I've never ridden a horse since.
 I've always liked horses.
 But the mules, I just love the way the mules work and look and the fact that they're sterile and they can't have kids.
 That's interesting to me, that they're the symbol of the army and they've been used.

 The background of the cover also consists of a "secret code" that he tried to "painstakingly [...] scratch out.":

 I think it took so long for me to do it and I was worried about making mistakes that I just doubled it on the cover, where it's just split, [...]
 I was able to do half of it and then I was like, ‘Okay, that's good enough.
 The mule's in the way, no one's gonna give a shit, Joe.”

 Physical formats

 The album was released by Domino Recording Company as a mini-gatefold CD and as an LP.
 The latter comes with an instant download of the full release in MP3 and WAV format.
 The album was also made available as a now out-of-stock limited edition LP, consisting of a "[b]lue in red colored vinyl", a 20-page magazine consisting of the album's lyrics, and a poster.

 Release

-Ultimate Success Today was released thorugh Domino Recording Company.
+Ultimate Success Today was released through Domino Recording Company.
 The album was originally scheduled to be released on May 29, 2020, before being delayed to July 17, 2020.